watermann420/MusicEngine/docs/README.md

 to the community.

 This project is driven by openness, long-term sustainability, and shared creativity.
+Thank you for supporting independent open-source development ❤️
 ---
 **Music Engine** - Created by Watermann420 and Contributors